Speaker #1 - Ankit Kapoor

 Speaker #4 - Suhas Peela

 In all honesty, I'm just your average old pizza-eating, procrastinating, Tumblr-loving student and avid Suits fan.
-Currently in my sophomore year at Oakridge International School, Newton Campus and I've always had a highly keen interest for history, international relations and psychology.
+Currently in my sophomore year at Oakridge, one of the best International Schools in Hyderabad, Newton Campus and I've always had a highly keen interest for history, international relations and psychology.
 With the inherent talent to spontaneously fall in love with any activity that distracts me from what i'm supposed to be doing, there really is no predict what I'd be doing at a particular time but MUNing and hysterically laughing about how funny Telugu songs sound in English are a good place to start.
 Since moving to India in 2008, I've gradually become more and more intrigued about how we have cultured our society into the way it is today and what drives Indian thinking, how we think so differently in our day to day activities and whether or not is our supposed high intelligence that causes our short-fallings as a community.

 Speaker #5 - Vrishank Singhania